F3dai/f3dai.github.io/_posts/2020-06-06-dogcat-Tryhackme.md

 ![error](https://imgur.com/klKhov0.png)

-Therefore, it's safe to say that ?view= run an "include" on the parameter for dog and cat, and **appends .php**.
+Therefore, it's safe to say that ?view= runs an "include" on the parameter for dog and cat, and **appends .php**.

 Since the input needs "dog" or "cat", I will try using the following url to see if I can view the /etc/passwd file on the system: